Giving up on your mobile marketing strategy?

-How will customers find you?
+What ways can customers find you?
 What do they expect to read or find out on your website?
 Where can they sign up to receive newsletters?
 Is your online presence strong enough to attract traffic?

-How your customers use mobile devices
+How does your customers use their mobile devices?

-How your customers use their mobile devices may vary depending on personal reasons.
+The way your customers use their mobile devices may vary depending on personal reasons.
 Some search for local businesses through Google, while some prefer to browse through social media.

 Meanwhile, there are those who always show up at an establishment because they received a coupon deal through SMS.